bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.1.8 =
+Fancybox is returned to the old version.

 = V4.1.7 =
 Fancybox is updated.
 We fixed the bug of navigation when Gallery Template is a static front page.